Growing Gooseberries- Plants, care and tips

 Granny’s gooseberry cake is for many a beautiful childhood memory, but the tasty gooseberries had gone out of fashion for a while and even disappeared from many gardens.
-On the one hand because of its spines, which give it its name and can spoil the harvest, but above all because of the shrub’s susceptibility to American gooseberry mildew.
-But both problems have been largely solved by breeders: There are now many varieties that are insensitive to the fungus, and even some almost spikeless varieties.
+On the one hand because of its spines, but above all because of the shrub’s susceptibility to American gooseberry mildew.
+But both problems have been largely solved by horticulturists: There are now many varieties that are insensitive to the fungus, and even some almost spikeless varieties.
 So nothing stands in the way of growing cherry-sized fruits with their characteristic sour, refreshing aroma.
 They are healthy and contain many vitamins – especially vitamin C – as well as minerals and fruit acids.

 The gooseberry, Latin Ribes uva-crispa, gives its name to its botanical family, the gooseberry family (Grossulariaceae).
 The currants also belong to this group.
 In Europe, Asia and North Africa the original form of the gooseberry is widespread, also in North America there are gooseberry types.
 However, as with many cultivated plants, it is no longer possible to determine exactly where they were originally native and where humans first brought them.
 The ancestors of the gooseberry grow in light, usually slightly more humid forests, on the edges of forests and in hedges on soils that are not too dry.